 | 1994 |

-LCB2 (yeast ortholog of SPTLC2) encodes a subunit of serine palmitoyltransferase (SPT), the enzyme that catalyzes condensation of palmitoyl-CoA and serine to form 3-ketosphinganine (first committed step in sphingolipid synthesis).
-Overproduction of SPT activity in yeast requires co-expression of both LCB1 and LCB2. |
+LCB2 (yeast ortholog of SPTLC2) encodes a subunit of serine palmitoyltransferase (SPT, EC 2.3.1.50), the enzyme that catalyzes the first and committed step in sphingolipid synthesis: condensation of palmitoyl-CoA and serine to form 3-ketosphinganine.
+Overproduction of SPT activity required co-expression of both LCB1 and LCB2, providing genetic evidence that both encode subunits of the same enzyme. |

-Yeast genetics, overexpression, enzymatic activity assay |
+Genetic overexpression in Saccharomyces cerevisiae; enzymatic activity assay |

 Proceedings of the National Academy of Sciences of the United States of America |